CleverRaven/Cataclysm-DDA/technology.md

 ## Widespread Military Technology
 The military at large has access to technology that far exceeds civilian capacity, but whose existence doesn't potentially compromise the secrets of interdimensional travel and research.

-### Cybernetics
-Cybernetics are much more common in the military, given the drive to create supersoldiers.
-Military bio-operators represent the pinnacle of what is allowed to potentially reach public or enemy ears.
-Common military cybernetics should avoid miracle tech based around crazy stuff like folding time and space.

 #### Advanced prosthetics
 Military grade prosthetic limbs are able to offer somewhat increased strength and endurance over their living counterpart, at the cost of dexterity and tactile sense.
 They still have some degree of feedback and are not insensate.
 A common way of establishing prostheses in advanced cases would likely be to put a short range transmitter inside the limb stump, and the prosthetic would fit overtop the closed skin like a sleeve, receiving signals and power transcutaneously.